Blane245/musicgenerator/README.md

 While previewing or recording is being done, filters are applied to determine which sources will be used to build the audio routing graph.
 These filters take into account the presence of a timeline interval, and track and generator solo and mute settings.
 An array of sources is constructed that contains all of the information needed to construct the audio routing graph.

-Generation involves the build of the audio routing graph for the composition.
+Generation involves the building of the audio routing graph for the composition.
 There could be several thousand sources and related audio nodes in the full composition.
 Trying to realize the entire graph for preview or record is problematic and the memory required may be excessive.
 A scheme has been developed to only realize a portion of the graph, discard that portion and realize another portion.
-The algorithm is different for preview and record.
+This algorithm is different for preview and record.

 ### Preview Realization